UPPMAX/R-python-julia-matlab-HPC/docs/common/parallel.rst

             @btime sleep_threaded(n) evals=1 samples=1

-         First load the Julia module ``ml Julia/1.8.5-linux-x86_64`` and then run the script with the command  ``julia --threads 6 sleep-threads.jl`` to use 4 Julia threads.
+         First load the Julia module ``ml Julia/1.8.5-linux-x86_64`` and then run the script with the command  ``srun -A "your-project" -n 1 -c 4 -t 00:05:00 julia --threads 4 sleep-threads.jl`` to use 4 Julia threads.

          We can also use the *Distributed* package that allows the scaling of simulations beyond a single node (call the script ``sleep-distributed.jl``):